eyeofchaos/eocjsNewsticker/README.md

-# eocNewsticker: A jQuery newsticker plugin
+# eocjsNewsticker: A jQuery newsticker plugin

-eocNewsticker is a fully responsive newsticker.
+eocjsNewsticker is a fully responsive newsticker.
 It adjusts size and content to any device and window size.
 It can be configured to read it's contents from the invoking HTML-document or from an AJAX-source (JSON or JSONP).
 If AJAX is chosen, the newsticker is updated in a given interval on-the-fly.

 ## Requirements